milmoul/Derek-Back/README.md

     a.
 Launch a PostgreSQL server on your machine.

     In order to do that you first need to install postgre: https://www.postgresql.org/download/.
 Follow the installer and check the pgAdmin 4 option to have it installed on your machine.
     Once the install is done launch the pgAdmin 4 app, it will open a browser tab.
 On the dashboard click add a new server.
-Fill the information as shown below with the password being: > lemotdepasse
+Fill the information as shown below with the password being: lemotdepasse

     <img src="db1.png"/><img src="db2.png"/>

+    b.
+Launch the server

+    In the console in the app folder run:

+        npm run devstart